 New claims that parts of the Nigerian government share the anti-Christian convictions of Boko Haram have emerged since the group’s abduction of hundreds of school girls, most of who were Christian and are still missing, one month after the incident.

 “Many Nigerians will tell you that they don’t trust the military.
-Some of the military and police have sympathies with Boko Haram,” said Samuel Dali, the Pastor and the President of the EYN Church of the Brethren in Mubi while speaking with the BBC World Service on May 14.
+Some of the military and police have sympathies with an extremist group that is located primarily in Northern Nigeria More,” said Samuel Dali, the Pastor and the President of the EYN Church of the Brethren in Mubi while speaking with the BBC World Service on May 14.
 “Most of the police are Muslim and some of them are sympathizers with the insurgents.”

 Dali said many of the parents are “disappointed in the government and wondering if they will ever get these girls back,” especially since they have not received any consultation and claim to be treated as if the abduction never happened, aside from a visit from the Governor of Borno State immediately afterward.

-Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said government complicity with Boko Haram is the reason why little military resistance was offered.
-He said he understands the seriousness of his allegations, but said it’s a reality because Boko Haram has “infiltrated all of the cabinets of the government.”
+Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said government complicity with an extremist group that is located primarily in Northern Nigeria More is the reason why little military resistance was offered.
+He said he understands the seriousness of his allegations, but said it’s a reality because an extremist group that is located primarily in Northern Nigeria More has “infiltrated all of the cabinets of the government.”

 Instead, Dali said, parents are putting their hopes in international assistance.
 “The news of the international community coming has also raised their hopes, and they believe that justice will be found through the international community,” he said.